jeremiahfallin/pikaclicker/README.md

 - Add more details to party
 - Give pokemon appropriate IDs
 - Add fishing rod
-- Look into how items get used on Pokemon
 - Add different Unown forms
 - Add Toxtricity forms (How do we decide what form it evolves into?)
 - Different Gastrodon forms?